AFROJAZZ Concert brings world-renowned Pops Mohamed & Dave Reynolds to Plett

 Pan African Calling, a remarkable collaborative concert featuring Dave Reynolds & Pops Mohamed, Ronan Skillen & Charlton Daniels, is to be the exuberant Plett Arts Festival finale alongside Femi Koya and the Afrobeat band.

-In collaboration with Bitou Municipality, Plett Arts Festival will conclude this year with the exultant Plett AFROJAZZ Concert, showcasing Femi Koya and the Afrobeat Band, and Pan African Calling by Dave Reynolds & Pops Mohamed with Ronan Skillen & Charlton Daniels.
+In collaboration with Bitou Municipality, Plett Arts Festival will conclude this year with the exultant Plett AFROJAZZ Concert, showcasing Femi Koya and the Afrobeat Band, and Pan African Calling, a performance featuring Dave Reynolds & Pops Mohamed with Ronan Skillen & Charlton Daniels.

 With over 170 performances and a SAMA-nominated album between them, Pops Mohamed (Jo’burg) and Dave Reynolds (Namibia) are joining forces once again, this time alongside Ronan Skillen (Ireland) and Charlton Daniels (Cape Town), in their pivotal Afro-jazz collaborative show, Pan African Calling.